MiamiOH-CSE274/02_Cpp/README.md

 Java automatically deletes variables with the garbage collector.
 However, in cpp memory is assigned to each variable created and therefore should be deleted after its use to save memory.

 #### 7. What is one question about C++ that you would like me to explain in class?

-I honestly do not completedly understand question #2, I hope you can elaborate on it.
+Could you elaborate on going about using different file types?